-Ryan M. Magee is an associate in Riker Danzig’s White Collar Criminal Defense and Investigations Group, Cannabis Law Group, and Cyber Security & Data Privacy Group.
+Ryan M. Magee is Counsel in Riker Danzig’s White Collar Criminal Defense and Investigations Group, Cannabis Law Group, and Cyber Security & Data Privacy Group.

 Ryan brings substantial trial experience to his criminal defense practice, handling a wide variety of criminal matters, including fraud, larceny, racketeering, sexual assault, and drug offenses.
 He also represents medical professionals and health care providers in connection with criminal and civil health care investigations and regulatory proceedings.
 Prior to joining Riker Danzig, he served as an Assistant Prosecutor in the Bergen County Prosecutor’s Office, where he oversaw the Special Prosecutions Unit, orchestrating financial crime and cybercrime investigations.
 While at the Prosecutor’s Office, Ryan was nominated to attend the National Computer Forensics Institute, training under the United States Secret Service and the Department of Homeland Security.
 He also served as liaison to the New Jersey Attorney General’s Anti-Money Laundering Task Force.